trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 Additional Kerberos Debugging Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can enable additional Kerberos debugging information for the Presto coordinator process by adding the following lines to the Presto ``jvm.config`` file
+You can enable additional Kerberos debugging information for the Trino coordinator process by adding the following lines to the Trino ``jvm.config`` file

 .. code-block:: text